-- Downsizing - These property owners do not require a standard mortgages, but can use bridging finance to buy before the sale of their existing property; this allows them to move quickly and independently.
+Downsizing - These property owners do not require a standard mortgage, but can use bridging finance to buy before the sale of their existing property; this allows them to move quickly and independently.

 Temporary cash flow cover- Borrowers looking for a short term loan during a property transaction can use a quick bridging loan to get a cash injection.

 For property developers and investors - Unmortgageable properties.
 Bridging loans can also be used to develop run down properties, where traditional mortgages would not be approved.
 For example a bridging loan could be used where properties have no bathrooms, toilets or kitchens or are not watertight.